cccbr/belfryprojects/content/docs/090-project-finance/index.md

 The final payments on a contract should only be made after it is certain that all aspects of the contract are fully complete.
 A proportion of the contract value may be retained for a defined period after completion of the project for “snagging” (referred to in the USA as “completing the punch list”).
 This enables routine use of the bells for a period after which the bell hangers revisit the installation and make any minor adjustments necessary.

+{{< hint info >}}
+Steve Coleman has contributed a series of articles entitled *Ringing and Money* to *The Ringing World*.
+A list of the references is included [below](#ringing-and-money].
+{{< /hint >}}

 ## Schemes Offering Tax Benefits

 ### Listed Places of Worship Grant Scheme

 The [Listed Places of Worship (LPW) Grant Scheme](https://listed-places-of-worship-grant.dcms.gov.uk/) gives grants covering the VAT on repairs of over £1,000 to listed buildings used as places of worship.
 You can also submit one claim in any 12-month period that is less than £1,000, but more than £500.
 This is subject to detailed conditions and you will need to study the website carefully.
-Fortunately, Steve Coleman has an article "*Avoiding the Dreaded VAT*" in *The Ringing World* issue of 30 June 2023 (page 660) which provides extensive guidance.
+Fortunately, Steve Coleman has an [article](#ringing-and-money) "*Avoiding the Dreaded VAT*"  which provides extensive guidance.
 Note that the web address quoted in the article has recently changed to the one given here.

 ### Gift Aid

 [Gift Aid](https://www.gov.uk/donating-to-charity/gift-aid) increases the value of donations to the charity from individuals who are UK taxpayers.
 Higher rate taxpayers also benefit by the difference between the basic rate and higher rate of tax on their donation.
 The PCC Treasurer should be familiar with the operation of gift aid, and importantly, what donations may or may not be included as gift aided. *Note that to claim gift aid, the donor must not receive a "benefit”*.

-{{< hint info >}}
-Steve Coleman has an article “*Gift Aid – The Complicated Wheezes*” in *The Ringing World* copy of 24 February 2023 (page 166).
-(You may need to find a ringer who is a subscriber to read this.)
-{{< /hint >}}
+Steve Coleman has several [articles](#ringing-and-money) on Gift Aid.

 ### Gift Aid Small Donations Scheme (GASDS)

 [This Scheme](https://www.churchofengland.org/resources/building-generous-church/enabling-giving/giving-mechanisms/gift-aid) is for small donations up to a total limit; the administration is more straightforward.

-{{< hint info >}}
-Steve Coleman has another article “*GASDS – Gift Aid for Small Donations*” in *The Ringing World*, 24 March 2023 (page 277).
-There is a short follow-up article “*GASDS and Parish Giving Scheme*” in the 28 April 2023 issue (page 376) discussing problems which might arise from the *Parish Giving Scheme*.
-You should consult this if you are taking advantage of GASDS.
+Steve Coleman has two [articles](#ringing-and-money) “*GASDS – Gift Aid for Small Donations*” and “*GASDS and Parish Giving Scheme*”.
-{{< /hint >}}

 ### Payroll Giving